dennisss/dacha/pkg/vision/mocap/index.md

 Make sure to build or source all the following materials:

 - N x [Mocap Cameras](./doc/camera.md)
+    - These have onboard compute to do all the pixel-level computer vision and have IR LEDs to see reflective markers.
 - 1 x [PoE+ capable network switch](./doc/network_switch.md)
 - 1 x Linux/Windows/macOS Host Computer
-    - CPU Specs: 4-core 2.2Ghz+, 8Gb RAM
+    - CPU Specs: 4-core 2.2Ghz+, 8Gb RAM (x64 Linux/Windows or Apple Silicon Mac)
+    - This is used for aggregating
     - If you care about latency, prefer a dedicated computer or one with at least 4 cores that can be dedicated to mocap.
-    - I'm going to support all 3, but I do all my testing on Linux, so...
+    - I'm going to support Linux/Windows/macOS operating systems, but I do all my testing on Linux, so Linux is likely to be the most stable implementation.
 - 1 x [Ethernet Adapter](./doc/host_ethernet_adapter.md)
 - (N + 1) x Cat 6 or better ethernet cables
     - From the network switch to all cameras + host computer.